Fleny113/Hexus/README.md

 > [!WARNING]
 > Hexus only supports migrating from pm2 `5.3.0`, using another version might give errors.
 Migrating apps that are configured as cluster in pm2 will fail and Hexus will skip them as Hexus supports `fork_mode` only.
 >
-> Hexus uses names to discriminate on what application the operation should be took, for this reason if there are name conflicts with exiting application Hexus will try to save the application with the same name, if that fails due to an application having the same name Hexus will add the `-pm2` suffix.
+> Hexus uses names to discriminate on what application the operation should be taken, for this reason if there are name conflicts with exiting application Hexus will try to save the application with the same name, if that fails due to an application having the same name Hexus will add the `-pm2` suffix.
 If even at that point there were conflicts with exiting application, Hexus will log out on what application it failed for you to configure it manually

 ## Roadmap